-- Content: SharePoint operates in conjunction with cloud storage and cloud computing systems, allowing an enterprise to securely upload crucial business documents and/or files into the central hub (SharePoint system), while specifically allowing certain documents to be uploaded, or the entirety of the documents/files created by specific personnel.
-For instance, in being integrated with Microsoft Office, local files created on local workstations can be automatically uploaded into the SharePoint system, allowing for immediate organizational collaboration.
+- Content: SharePoint operates in conjunction with cloud storage and cloud computing systems, allowing an enterprise to securely upload crucial business documents and/or files into the central hub (SharePoint system) while specifically allowing certain documents to be uploaded, or the entirety of the documents/files created by specific personnel.
+For instance, in being integrated with Microsoft Office, local files created on local workstations can be automatically uploaded into the SharePoint system, allowing immediate organizational collaboration.

-As noted by Viftech, Microsoft SharePoint gives enterprises several key advantages and benefits with regard to managing, implementing and carrying out business strategies and enterprise operations.
+As noted by Viftech, Microsoft SharePoint gives enterprises several key advantages and benefits with regard to managing, implementing, and carrying out business strategies and enterprise operations.
 These benefits include the ability to apply and utilize an increased magnitude of Business Intelligence solutions - with feasible integration with other areas of the enterprise’s IT infrastructure - along with the ability to manage corporate risks, increase collaboration throughout a project’s life cycle, and establish better workplace communication between - and within - teams.
-Additionally, SharePoint allows better content management, a more scalable infrastructure, centralized administration of all workplace operations, site consolidation, security and integrity of data, and a customizable system to meet every business's needs.
+Additionally, SharePoint allows better content management, a more scalable infrastructure, centralized administration of all workplace operations, site consolidation, security and integrity of data, and a customizable system to meet every business needs.

-Plan Your Information Structure in Advance
+1. Plan Your Information Structure In Advance

 Business Productivity is one of the most important aspects of any organization’s daily and continued operations.
 Increased productivity and efficiency directly correlate with an increased bottom line.
 As noted by Microsoft, the McKinsey Global Institute and a Gallup Poll, respectively, noted that “productivity improves by up to 25% in organizations where employees are connected.”
 Additionally, they noted that “disengaged employees cost the US more than $500 billion each year in lost productivity”.

 Although Microsoft SharePoint can greatly increase an enterprise’s productivity and efficiency, its functions must be leveraged correctly and with an overall business strategy in mind.
-While SharePoint allows an immense amount of content and data to be stored and accessed via its system, that information must be structured and modeled in a particular manner if it is to increase business productivity and the efficiency of continuous workflows and operations.
+While SharePoint allows an immense amount of content and data to be stored and accessed via its system, that information must be structured and modelled in a particular manner to increase business productivity and the efficiency of continuous workflows and operations.
 Within the intranet SharePoint system, how personnel access the information within the system is entirely based on the Information Architecture associated with an enterprise’s information management and governance model.

-Information Architecture and The Importance of Planning Ahead
+Information Architecture And The Importance Of Planning Ahead

-Several factors are associated with an enterprise's optimal IA, including the objectives and model of the business, the type of content being dealt with, the classification of content and privacy/associated content permissions, the life cycle of the content, and the personnel (teams, departments, etc) who will be accessing the content.
+Several factors are associated with an enterprise's optimal IA, including the objectives and model of the business, the type of content being dealt with, the classification of content and privacy/associated content permissions, the life cycle of the content, and the personnel (teams, departments, etc.) who will be accessing the content.

-There are several models associated with proper intranet hierarchy, but, regardless of the specific enterprise or department using SharePoint, there are some best practices and common options available:
+There are several models associated with proper intranet hierarchy, but regardless of the specific enterprise or department using SharePoint, there are some best practices and common options available:

 - Departmental-subsite Single Site Collection: With this option, all departmental sites reside in a single site collection one level below the homepage (the root).
-This allows for easy administration, feasible creation of new departmental sub sites (residing under the homepage), and optimal management of metadata, security, etc.
+This allows for easy administration, feasible creation of new departmental sub-sites (residing under the homepage), and optimal management of metadata, security, etc.

-- Functional-subsite single site collection: With this option, instead of all departmental sites residing below the homepage, adding another level of sub sites based on departmental function allows for easier administration and management of sub sites by site owners.
+- Functional-subsite single site collection: With this option, instead of all departmental sites residing below the homepage, adding another level of sub-sites based on departmental function allows for easier administration and management of sub-sites by site owners.

-Understand Meta Data
+3. Understand Meta Data

 Metadata typically entails information about a piece of data that allows it to be easily accessed, organized, classified, categorized, and/or managed.
 Within the SharePoint system, metadata is the information about the stored files, such as author, title, creation date, modified date, file size, etc. It is important to note that some metadata in SharePoint is generated automatically, while others must be manually entered by the user.
 The more refined a file’s metadata is, the better the file can be categorized and managed.

-What is Metadata and How is it Used in Microsoft SharePoint?
+What Is Metadata And How Is It Used In Microsoft SharePoint?

-How to See What Permissions a User Has
+How To See What Permissions A User Has

-Master the Mobile App
+5. Master The Mobile App

 An effective SharePoint Intranet is only powerful if the users are able to leverage its functionalities appropriately.
 In order to do this, it is important for personnel to understand how to use SharePoint services correctly.
-Keeping business productivity up is always a primary goal, and can be done by creating a business environment where personnel are constantly engaged and active.
+Keeping business productivity up is always a primary goal and can be done by creating a business environment where personnel is constantly engaged and active.
 SharePoint helps to create such a business community and environment, while management can aid this by implementing an appropriate employee checklist that helps to ensure that everyone is using SharePoint effectively.